 In her years of advising FBLA, Molly has had numerous district and state officers and enjoyed many FBLA national trips in addition to the district and state conferences.
 She has always been a proponent of career and technical education and is proud to be able to contribute to the advancement of career and technical education in Arkansas.

-Molly and her husband of 30 years (Randy) have two daughters, two sons-in-law, and two precious grandchildren, Brentley and Sutton.
+Molly and her husband of over 30 years (Randy) have two daughters and sons-in-law, Toni (and Andrew) and Dani (and Seth), and two precious grandchildren, Brentley and Sutton.
 She enjoys reading in her free time, as well as crocheting, cross-stitching, and quilting, but her favorite pastime is being with her family.